 Five Modes of Action Many Attribute to Heterotic Phenomenon

 Over the past one hundred years, several theories have been proposed to explain heterosis.
 However, there remain five primary modes of action which many attribute to heterotic phenomenon.
 These include dominance, overdominance, pseudo-overdominance, epistasis, and more recently epigenetics.
 Nonetheless, the relative contributions or existence of each of these phenomena are still largely debated.

 Hybrids vs. inbreds (Springer & Stupar, 2007)

 The recent publication of the complete maize reference genome sequence, the first generation maize HapMap, and the fast-evolving high throughput sequencing technologies have given researchers the opportunity to examine recombination rate and divergence from a genome-wide perspective that had not been possible in the past.
 Maize shows, as do many other species, evidence of relationships between recombination and physical distance.
 Near the ends of the chromosomes and telomeres, recombination is enhanced, with the opposite phenomenon holding true in the centromeric regions.

-A recent study using the U.S. Nested Association Mapping (NAM) population identified considerable residual heterozygosity in peri-centromeric regions of the maize genome and posited that this retention was probably a consequence of heterosis (McMullen et al., 2009).
+A study using the U.S. Nested Association Mapping (NAM) population identified considerable residual heterozygosity in peri-centromeric regions of the maize genome and posited that this retention was probably a consequence of heterosis (McMullen et al., 2009).
 Regions of increased residual heterozygosity had more than 30% of all genes and nearly average diversity (Gore et al., 2009).
-Previous study has revealed that by anchoring recombination to the physical genome and controlling for chromosome effects, residual heterozygosity and the recombination rate were inversely related, with a correlation of 35%.
+Previous studies revealed that anchoring recombination to the physical genome and controlling for chromosome effects, residual heterozygosity and the recombination rate were inversely related, with a correlation of 35%.
 Conversely, gene density and diversity were much less related to residual heterozygosity.
 The strong correlation between recombination rate and the level of residual heterozygosity result when controlling for recombination rate, gene density and diversity have a non-significant effect on residual heterozygosity (Gore et al., 2009).

 Recombination and Heterozygosity